tttapa/RPi-Cpp-Toolchain/README.md

 The toolchain is then used to compile all libraries for the Raspberry Pi.
 These libraries are installed in two locations:
 1. in the "sysroot": this is a folder where all system files and libraries are installed that are required for the build process of other libraries
 2. in the "staging area": this is the folder that will be copied to the SD card of the Raspberry Pi later.
-It contains the libraries that we built, but not the system files (because those are already part of the Ubuntu installation of the Pi).
+It contains the libraries that we built, but not the system files (because those are already part of the Ubuntu/Raspbian installation of the Pi).

 Everything is installed in `/usr/local/`, so it shouldn't interfere with the software installed by your package manager.
 [`userland`](https://github.com/raspberrypi/userland) is an exception, it's installed in `/opt/vc/`.